ivmai/libatomic_ops/README_details.txt

 OPERATIONS:

-Most operations handle values of type AO_t, which are unsigned integers whose size matches that of pointers on the given architecture.
+Most operations handle values of type AO_t, which are unsigned integers whose size matches that of machine word on the given architecture.
 Additionally, on most supported architectures the operations are also implemented to handle other integers types; such operations are indicated by the appropriate size
 prefix: